Updated November 2023

 Both stores have household electronics like vacuums, blenders, mixers, coffee makers, and all the latest gadgets as well as washers, dryers, and refrigerators, too.
 These stores are especially handy for expat shopping as most of your electronics will need to be replaced when you move.

 If you’re like us and didn’t bring any furniture at all furniture shopping can be daunting.
 Many people will tell you to just buy everything at IKEA.
 It’s reasonably priced, they deliver, and you can typically get what you want fairly quickly (results may vary on this one).

 IKEA The Good and The Bad

-The bad news about IKEA is that it has to be assembled.
-That’s cool, if you’re up to it and can follow fairly cryptic directions.
+The bad news about IKEA is that most of their products need to be assembled.
+That’s cool if you’re up to it and can follow fairly cryptic directions.
 We ordered our fair share of IKEA items when we first moved so we could set up house pretty quickly.
 I’ll admit I was overzealous and thought I could handle putting it all together myself with a little help from Diana.
 I’m not embarrassed to say, I was wrong.

 After that, we used Task Rabbit, which conveniently has an association with IKEA.
 It is super quick and affordable.
 It cost less than 20 euros per piece for cabinets we had built by them, plus a small tip.
 In retrospect, we should have just had them do it all.